fjudith/katacoda-scenarios/hsb_hyperledger-sawtooth-configuration/b2_configure-consensus/intro.md

 `chsa-b2-01` | `validator`,`settings-tp`, `intkey-tp-python` and `rest-api` | Installed
 `chsa-b2-02` | `validator`,`settings-tp`, `intkey-tp-python` and `rest-api` | Installed

-The goal is to cover the complete steps required to setup a PoET enabled Sawtooth network.
+The goal is to cover the complete steps required to setup a **fresh** PoET enabled Sawtooth network.